hardcodings/evilginx-phishlets/README.md

 I am not responsible for any illegal use of the phishlets tools, This phishlet is only meant of educational purposes!

 # CONTACT
-The developer is openly available for any phishlets requests and related requests!
+Developer is openly available for any phishlets requests and related requests!

 DEVELOPER: https://t.me/pysmart